This retreat is now SOLD OUT.

 Do you need a significant pause to relax, restore and rejuvenate?

 If you answered yes to any of these questions, then sign up for Pause.
-It’s the Wellness Retreat you’ve been waiting for!
+It’s the Wellness Retreat your body and being have been begging for!

 During this retreat we’ll cultivate the exquisite art of just being.
-Here are the types of things we will pause to do:
+Here are the types of things we’ll pause to do:

 If you’re on a healing journey, this is the much-needed break you’ve been aching for!
 Take time to rest, breathe, and be with fellow travelers at Pause.